Salmon Gums, Western Australia

 Salmon Gums is a small town and locality of the Shire of Esperance in the Goldfields-Esperance region of Western Australia, located 106 km north of Esperance on the Coolgardie-Esperance Highway.
-Apart from the townsite of Salmon Gums, the townsite of Dowak is also located within the locality.
-Parts of the Ngadju Indigenous Protected Area is also located within Salmon Gums.
+Apart from the townsite of Salmon Gums, the townsite of Dowak and parts of the Ngadju Indigenous Protected Area are located within Salmon Gums.

 The name is derived from a prominent stretch of Eucalyptus salmonophloia (Salmon Gum) trees which formed a landmark in the town's early days.
 The town is part of the Shire of Esperance.

 At the 2016 census, Salmon Gums had a population of 191.

 The surrounding areas produce wheat and other cereal crops.
 The town is a receival site for Cooperative Bulk Handling.

 History

-The first potential use of a townsite was as a watering spot for the proposed Esperance to Norseman railway, since Salmon Gums is roughly halfway between these two towns.
+The first potential use of a townsite was as a watering spot for the proposed Esperance to Norseman railway, since Salmon Gums is roughly halfway between those two towns.
 Land for a town-site was set aside in 1912 and the name was recommended in 1916.
-This land lay within the tribal boundaries of the indigenous Kalaako.
+The land lay within the country of the indigenous Kalaako people.
 The town was gazetted in 1925, when the Esperance to Salmon Gums section of the railway was completed.

-Settlement of the area received a boost after the First World War when returning soldiers were given grants of land in this and many other areas around the state.
-These grantees became known as soldier settlers.
-At the time Salmon Gums was regarded as being on the fringe of arable land.
-The low soil fertility and marginal average rainfall meant that yields were poor prior to the 1950s.
+Settlement of the area received a boost after the First World War when returning soldiers were given grants of land in the area, as well as many other locations around the state.
+The grantees became known as soldier settlers.
+At the time, Salmon Gums was regarded as being on the fringe of arable land.
+Low soil fertility and meagre average rainfall meant that yields were poor prior to the 1950s.
 As a result, the land was not in high demand, so the opportunity cost to the government was quite small.

 Agricultural research was boosted prior to the Second World War by the establishment of the Salmon Gums Research Station.
-In 1949 a similar station, the Esperance Downs Research Station was established near Esperance.
-Research at the latter quickly led to the discovery that soil in the Esperance region was deficient in trace elements, reportedly phosphorus, copper and zinc, and the addition of these greatly improved fertility and crop yields.
+In 1949, a similar station, the Esperance Downs Research Station was established near Esperance.
+Research at the latter place quickly led to the discovery that soil in the Esperance region was deficient in trace elements, reportedly phosphorus, copper and zinc, and the addition of these greatly improved fertility and crop yields.
 Since then the region, including Salmon Gums, has become a successful producer of wheat, sheep and cattle.

 The townsite of Dowak, in the centre of Salmon Gums, on the Coolgardie-Esperance Highway and the railway line, was gazetted in 1928.
 The Dowak Nature Reserve is located west of the townsite.

 Mining

 In 2001 a Perth-based iron ore company announced an investigation into a large lignite deposit at Salmon Gums for use reducing its phosphorus-rich iron ore currently being mined at Koolyanobbing.
-As of 2009 all plans for the mining of the lignite has been suspended indefinitely due to the stock market collapse in early 2009.
-The sudden drop in oil prices would make the refinement of the oil suspended in the lignite financially unviable.
+As of 2009, all plans for the mining of the lignite were suspended indefinitely, due to the stock market collapse arising from the 2008 financial crisis.
+The sudden drop in oil prices made the refinement of the oil suspended in the lignite financially unviable.